Franccesco1907/Take-Home-Test-Fulltimeforce/README.md

 $ npm run test:cov
 ```

+## Documentation

+If you want to see the project documentation you can do it in `localhost:8080/docs`

+This documentation of API's was made using [Swagger](https://swagger.io/).

 ## Connect with frontend

-Go to [Take-Home-Test-Fulltimeforce-Frontend](https://github.com/Franccesco1907/Take-Home-Test-Fulltimeforce-Frontend) and run the project to allow connect with the backend.
+Go to [Take-Home-Test-Fulltimeforce-Frontend](https://github.com/Franccesco1907/Take-Home-Test-Fulltimeforce-Frontend) and run the project to allow connect with the frontend.